This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 Finding a New York Mesothelioma Lawyer

-When the time comes to file one of these two types of lawsuits, it is important that you rely on the expert guidance of a professional who has done this before.
-The laws regarding asbestos and litigation are fraught with many ways in which you can make mistake and lose your opportunity to collect damages.
-An experienced New York mesothelioma lawyer knows the laws and understands what needs to be done to make a strong case.
-This professional can advise you and take all the necessary steps to ensure you have the best possible chance of a successful case.
+The experienced mesothelioma lawyers at Belluck & Fox know the laws and understand what needs to be done to make a strong case.
+These expert attorneys can advise you and take all the necessary steps to ensure you have the best possible chance of a successful case.

 Rod De Llano was born and raised in Laredo, Texas.
 He graduated from Princeton University with a B.A. in Economics, and earned a law degree from the University of Texas.
 After working for an international law firm for several years, Rod formed a law firm dedicated to representing persons injured by exposure to asbestos products.
 For over 20 years, Rod has fought for persons diagnosed with asbestos-related diseases such as mesothelioma, lung cancer, and asbestosis.
 His clients have recovered over $1 billion over the years.